Conanbranch/fairness-explainability/README.md

 # Regulations, Laws, Strategies, Guidelines

-Several pplicable government documents regarding AI and ML.
+Several aplicable government documents regarding AI and ML.
 This is not a comprehensive list.

 ## Canada